Monica1104/NYC-Airbnb-Data-Exploration/readme.md

 For the presentation, I focus on the relationship between price and other numeric metrics, like number of reviews and minimum nights.
 I started by introducing the distribution of price, then plot the scatterplot.

 Afterwards, I introduce key categorical variables like room type and neighbourhood group by plotting boxplots between them and prices.
 In light of longtitude and latitude info we have, I plot a map with price distribution.

+## Licenses
+These project does not require any licenses.